- Message from the Minister of Immigration, Refugees and Citizenship

-The following excerpt from the Immigration and Refugee Protection Act outlines the Minister’s authority with respect to negative discretion, which came into force in 2013, and the requirement to report on its use.
+The following excerpt from IRPA outlines the Minister’s authority to declare when a foreign national may not become a temporary resident, which came into force in 2013, and the requirement to report on the number of such declarations.

 22.1 (1) The Minister may, on the Minister’s own initiative, declare that a foreign national, other than a foreign national referred to in section 19, may not become a temporary resident if the Minister is of the opinion that it is justified by public policy considerations.